• Skip to primary navigation

 • Meal-prep friendly: It’s great for meal-prepping too.
 Perfect for those rushed weekdays when you want to put something healthy on the table.

 Looking for more healthy meatloaf recipes to try?
-Check out my low-carb buffalo meatloaf or this meatloaf with 1 pound of ground beef!
+Check out my chicken loaf or this meatloaf with 1 pound of ground beef!

 Ingredients